 Executive search and executive recruitment is a business that’s all about people and relationships.
 I have met a lot of different people and personality types over the years and I’ve learned that every interaction I have with a candidate is important.
 Whether I have a position or a role that is a suitable match for them or not - I always keep the lines of communication open.

 A few years ago, I met a candidate when I was conducting a search for a client, for anecdotal purposes let’s call him Bob.
 At the time, Bob was not a great fit for this role for a number of reasons - but I always leave my door open to these types of candidates.
 Sometimes a search will come across my desk a few months or years later that is a perfect opportunity and fit for the candidate.

 Unfortunately, this was not the case for Bob and I, but we kept in touch.
-Every once in a while Bob would call seeking council, legal and professional career advice - and I always took his call.
+Every once in a while Bob would call seeking counsel, legal and professional career advice - and I always took his call.
 In executive search and executive recruitment, everyone always deserves time, courtesy and honesty.
 Eventually, Bob was placed in a General Counsel role by a different legal executive search firm, which was a great fit and opportunity for him.

 A few weeks after he began his new role, Bob called me.
 Even though Early Cochran & Olson had not placed him in his new role - he wanted to check in.
 It turned out that Bob needed help building out and restructuring his legal department.
 After years of friendly advice, conversations and coaching - he knew Early Cochran & Olson were the experts who could assist him in further developing his new legal department.

 There are many search firms and legal executive recruiters out there that don’t see the value in taking time to build meaningful relationships with candidates who are not in-process for a current search or role.
 In my view, the candidate experience expands beyond the search and recruitment cycle to the treatment of all candidates you interact and engage with, whether they are an active candidate or not.